IBM/perform-crud-operations-using-crunchy-Postgresaql-for-kubernetes-operator-rhm/README.md

 ### Step 3: Create and Deploy CrunchyDB Operator on OpenShift Cluster and Create a database.

 - (i).
 Use the new namespace where we have isntalled the Crunchy Postgres operator.
 - (ii).
 Run the below command in CLI(command line Iterface).
 Once it runs successfully, check for the logs and be sure there are no errors in the ansible script.
-``oc create -f postgres-operator.yml, wait for the pod state to change to complete state. oc get po
+Wait for the pod state to change to complete state.

+``oc create -f postgres-operator.yml``

+``oc get po
 NAME               READY   STATUS      RESTARTS   AGE pgo-deploy-zl6sz   0/1     Completed   0          24h
 ``